giulianopz/lfcs/domains/5-service-configuration/h.md

 > Be sure to replace mynewsite with a more descriptive name for the VirtualHost.
 One method is to name the file after the ServerName directive of the VirtualHost.

 Note
-> If you haven’t been using actual domain names that you own to test this procedure and have been using some example domains instead, you can at least test the functionality of this process by temporarily modifying the /etc/hosts file on your local computer:
+> If you haven't been using actual domain names that you own to test this procedure and have been using some example domains instead, you can at least test the functionality of this process by temporarily modifying the /etc/hosts file on your local computer:
 ```
 <your_server_IP> example.com
 ```